SubratShrestha/Notes/UNSW/20T3/1612fins/ch4_corporations_exchanges.md

-## Secondary role of Stock exchange
+## Secondary market role of Stock exchange

 * Facilitates trading in existing shares.
 * No new funds are raised by the issuing company
-* An active, liquid, well-organised secondary market increases the appeal of buying new shares in primary market (helps with subsequent raising bec. company has to get ongoing funding).
+* An active, liquid, well-organised secondary market increases the appeal of buying new shares in primary market (helps with subsequent raising bec. company has to get ongoing funding, not just IPO).
 * **calculation question that can show up**
 	* Market liquidity = ratio of value of share turnover (trading volume or trading value) to market capitalisation (no. of shares on issue x current share price)
 	* market capitalization gives us a view of the size of the corporation or the exchange itself.

-## Managed product role
+## Managed product (unit trusts/ETFs) role

 * provides a market for trading managed products (unit trusts)
 * equity-based managed products are professionally managed funds
-* the units are bought and sold on the stock exchange in the same way as shares in corporations
+* the units (unit trusts) are bought and sold on the stock exchange in the same way as shares in corporations
 * ex.
-ETFs, real estate investment trusts (REITs), infrastructure funds
+ETFs, real estate investment trusts (REITs), infrastructure funds.